The Error in Multivariate Linear Extrapolation with Applications to Derivative-Free Optimization: Sharp Error Bounds for Bivariate Extrapolation

-We first notice the case where $\x$ is in the shaded triangle on the left in Figure~\ref{fig:phase2} is symmetric to the case where $\x$ is in the triangle on the right, and they are essentially the same.
-The same argument applies the two shaded cones.
+It is assumed in the second statement that $f$ is an optimal solution to \eqref{prob:D}.
+The same $f$ must also be an optimal solution to the problem of finding the largest $|\hat{h}(\xx_k) - f(\xx_k)|$, since this optimization problem is simply \eqref{prob:D} with its objective function divided by the constant $-\ell_k(\xx_k)$.
+The sign of $-\ell_k(\xx_k)$ does not matter for the same reason the absolute sign can be ignored --- due to the symmetry of $C_\nu^{1,1}(\R^n)$. \end{proof}

+Figure~\ref{fig:phase3 triangle} shows the case where $\xx_0$ is a fixed point inside the shaded triangle $\circnum{4}$ in Figure~\ref{fig:phase2}.
+This case is the same as when $\xx_0$ is inside the shaded triangle $\circnum{3}$ except the roles of $\xx_2$ and $\xx_3$ are swapped.
+Thus, if an expression of $z(\Theta,\xx_0)$ is found for the case when $\xx_0$ is in $\circnum{4}$, then we have also found it for the case when $\xx_0$ is in $\circnum{3}$.
+Similarly, if an expression of $z(\Theta,\xx_0)$ is found for the case when $\xx_0$ is in the translated cone $\circnum{2}$ in Figure~\ref{fig:phase2}, then we have also found it for the case when $\xx_0$ is in $\circnum{1}$.
 This reduces the cases that need to be studied to the two in Figure~\ref{fig:phase3}.
-Furthermore, after we obtain a formula for the sharp error bound for the case in Figure~\ref{fig:phase3 triangle}, a formula for the case in Figure~\ref{fig:phase3 cone} can be obtained by switching the roles of $\x$ and $\x_2$ and apply Proposition~\ref{thm:swap}.
-Therefore, the only case that needs to be studied is the one in Figure~\ref{fig:phase3 triangle}.
+Furthermore, after we obtain an expression of $z(\Theta,\xx_0)$ for the case in Figure~\ref{fig:phase3 triangle}, an expression for the case in Figure~\ref{fig:phase3 cone} can be obtained by switching the roles of $\xx_0$ and $\xx_2$ and apply Proposition~\ref{thm:swap}.
+Therefore, we only need to find an expression of $z(\Theta,\xx_0)$ for one of these four cases, and the rest can be easily derived from it.